scivision/phd-thesis-dissertation/README.md

 * margins, fonts, etc. fit his ruler to his satisfication as viewed on his scaled computer monitor.
 * citation style, he checked the format of each and every one.

-Writing time ~ 6 workweeks
+Writing time: ~ 6 workweeks.
 Should be 312 PDF pages (including all the front matter unnumbered pages).

 Prereq